 And these differences may be explained: This group is flagged by FTDNA as descendants of "Niall of the Nine Hostages", after a 5th century Irish warlord who supposedly left behind thousands of descendants.
 It suggests that all these Coffey, Egan and Keegan families have common origin and have been in the general area for hundreds of years, and their y-DNA has been gradually evolving in different directions.

 Note: Of the 10 tested men, 4 were tested by Ancestry.com.
 There is not a perfect alignment between the markers tested by FTDNA, and those tested by Ancestry, so there are gaps in the data match.
 But there is no doubt they are related.
 Of the 4, we have 3 who have given permission to enter their data into to our project.
 So there remains one match named “Anonymous”.

-"Irish Coffey" Group: Yes, we now actually have two members who still live in Ireland.
+"Irish Coffey" Group: We have two members who still live in Ireland.
 Fintan lives in Dublin, Sean lives in Galway, and Fintan suspects their common family roots are in County Westmeath.
 They match each other but, unfortunately for those Americans wishing to establish DNA ties to the Old Country, they don't match any of our presently tested USA members.

 “Tipperary/Kilkenny” Group: We have two recent members who match each other, but do not match any other group.
 One descends from an immigrant from Tipperary, and the other is an Irishman living in Dublin, but with roots in Kilkenny.
 These two counties are adjacent to each other.